• DRT

 Darlene R. Taylor: heirlooms (April-July 2024)

-As solo exhibition artist at the Academy Art Museum in Easton, Maryland, the absences in the archive inspired silhouettes of under-imagined Black life and family in Heirlooms.
+Through a commission as the solo exhibition artist at the Academy Art Museum in Easton, Maryland, Taylor's mixed media collage silhouettes reimagine archival figures.
+The absences in the archive inspire portraits of under-imagined Black life and family from material artifacts in Heirlooms.

 HEIRLOOMS Academy Art Museum, Easton, Maryland April 5 - July 14, 2024.